gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

+## NOTE: BTD6 v45 will require MelonLoader v0.6.5 to work
+- Fixed for BTD6 v45.0
 - Fixed a performance issue with the background Task Scheduler
   - Also added new `ScheduleType.WaitForSecondsScaled` that is affected by fast-forward mode
 - Added a `ModRoundSet.Rounds1Index` override that changes the behavior of the `ModifyRoundModels` methods to match the player facing 1, 2, 3 and not the internal 0, 1, 2.
   - This will become the default in a later Mod Helper update
-- Updated the way VanillaSprites.cs is generated, so it no longer includes many "false positives" of Sprites that have GUIDs but aren't properly able to be loaded on demand
+- Updated the way VanillaSprites.cs is generated, so it no longer includes some duplicates and many "false positives" of Sprites that have GUIDs but aren't properly able to be loaded on demand
 - Added a Renderer extension `.ReplaceColor(Color targetColor, Color replacementColor, float threshold)` that replaces all the colors in the main texture within a certain threshold of the target with a new color.
 - Added a Renderer extension `.AdjustHSV(float hueAdjust, float saturationAdjust, float valueAdjust)` that edits